mofuwu/outages-analysis/README.md

 <iframe src="assets/total_money_lost_vs_cause_category.html" width=800 height=600 frameBorder=0></iframe>

 Besides the categories of events that cause the power outage, we also look into the geographical factors.
-The choropleth graph depicts the average money lost due to power outage in each US state.
+The choropleth graph depicts the total money lost due to power outage in each US state.
 Over the different states, we can observe some variations in the average money lost.
-The financial lost on average is the highest in New York, the financial center of US.
-Texas has the second highest money lost on average, possibly due to its large number of residents as well as industries.
+The total financial lost is significantly higher in New York and North Dakota.
+Texas and Florida also have relatively high money lost.
+Many areas on the west coast show greater money lost than east coast and the middle states.
+In general, there are some variations in the money lost across different states, so US states may be another factor that influence the severity of financial lost.

 ---